Amazon Comparison

 Our Recommendation

 Both models have their merit – the right choice depends on your starting position.
-An own Seller account is ideal if you already have Amazon experience, have the resources for compliance and tax law, and want to build a standalone marketplace presence long-term.
-For brands that want to enter the European Amazon market quickly and with low risk, an Amazon Broker like SPACEGOATS is the significantly more efficient solution.
-You benefit from instant access to 11+ EU countries, don't have to worry about compliance or VAT, and are live in approximately 30 days.
-Especially for brands outside the EU that want to sell without their own European legal entity, the broker model is often the only practical path.
+An own Seller account is ideal if you already have Amazon experience, have the internal resources (3-5 FTEs) for compliance, tax law, and account management, and want to build a standalone marketplace presence long-term.
+For brands that want to enter the Amazon market quickly and with low risk, a broker like SPACEGOATS is the significantly more efficient solution.
+You benefit from instant access to 12+ marketplaces across EU, UK, US, and Canada, don't have to worry about marketplace compliance or VAT, and are live in approximately 30 days – with only 0.5-1.5 FTEs internally.
+The broker acts as Merchant of Record (MoR) and assumes all operational and regulatory burden on the marketplace.
+Especially for brands outside the EU that want to sell without their own European legal entity, the broker model is often the only practical path – no VAT registration, no EPR setup, no Importer of Record needed.
+SPACEGOATS offers two cooperation models: Auto-Pilot (for brands without an e-commerce team) and Captain Seat (for brands that want to maintain control).
+Through the Galaxy platform, you maintain full transparency on sales, inventory, and finances.
 Many brands start with a broker, validate their market potential, and later switch to their own Seller account if needed – an approach that SPACEGOATS actively supports.

 Frequently Asked Questions

-An Amazon Broker is a company that sells other brands' products through its own established Amazon Seller account.
-The broker handles the operational execution – from listing creation to compliance, VAT, customer service, and returns management.
-The brand remains the product owner and sets the strategy, while the broker provides marketplace expertise and infrastructure.
-SPACEGOATS is such a broker with a focus on the European Amazon market.
+An Amazon Broker is a company that acts as Merchant of Record (MoR) and sells other brands' products through its own Amazon Seller account to end customers.
+As MoR, the broker is the legal seller to end customers and responsible for invoicing, VAT/EPR obligations, marketplace compliance, customer rights (returns, refunds), and disputes.
+The brand sells B2B to the broker and remains the owner of the brand and products but does not appear as the seller on Amazon.
+SPACEGOATS is such a broker with a focus on international Amazon markets.

 How does the margin structure work with the broker model?

 With the broker model, the broker sells your product on Amazon and receives a commission – typically a percentage of net revenue.
-From the selling price, Amazon fees (referral fee, FBA fees) are deducted first, then the broker commission.
+From the selling price, Amazon fees (referral fee 7-15%, FBA fees) are deducted first, then the broker commission.
 The remaining amount is paid out to you.
-Although the margin per unit is lower than with your own account, you save the significant fixed costs for compliance, tax advisory, tools, and customer service – so the total profit is often comparable or even higher.
+Compensation is commission-based – no fixed retainers or minimum purchase quantities.
+The broker only earns when you sell.
+Although the margin per unit is lower than with your own account, you save the significant fixed costs for VAT registrations, EPR, compliance, tax advisory, tools, customer service, and personnel (3-5 FTEs) – so the total profit is often comparable or even higher.

 Can I switch from a broker to my own Seller account later?

-Yes, switching is generally possible and is even supported by reputable brokers like SPACEGOATS.
-Many brands use the broker model as an entry point to test the European market and collect sales data.
-When the business grows and investing in your own infrastructure becomes worthwhile, the transition to your own account can be planned.
-You keep your brand registration and product reviews.
+Yes, switching is generally possible and is actively supported by SPACEGOATS.
+Many brands use the broker model as an entry point to test the market and collect sales data.
+Existing ASINs, reviews, and organic rankings are preserved – they are tied to the product, not the seller.
+The transition should be carefully planned to minimize temporary Buy Box losses.
 SPACEGOATS offers this transition process as part of its service offering.

 Do I need my own European legal entity to work with a broker?

 No, this is one of the biggest advantages of the broker model.
-Since the broker sells through their own European Seller account, you don't need your own EU legal entity, no European VAT registration, and no local business address.
-This makes the broker model particularly attractive for brands from the USA, UK, China, or other non-EU countries that want to sell on Amazon EU without their own European presence.
+Since the broker as Merchant of Record sells through their own European Seller account, you don't need your own EU legal entity, no European VAT registration, no Importer of Record, and no local business address.
+This makes the broker model particularly attractive for brands from the USA, UK, China, or other non-EU countries that want to sell on Amazon EU without establishing their own European presence.

 What happens to my products if the broker goes out of business?

-This is a legitimate risk that you should consider when choosing a broker.
+This is a legitimate risk when choosing a broker.
 With an established broker like SPACEGOATS, years of market presence and a solid corporate structure significantly minimize this risk.
 Contractually, it should be agreed that in case of business closure, you receive your FBA inventory back and can transition to your own account or another broker.
-SPACEGOATS offers corresponding contractual safeguards and actively supports brands in an orderly transition.
+SPACEGOATS offers corresponding contractual safeguards and fair notice periods.